bmlam/EasyGrantsAdmin/README.md

 and synonyms in the repository and an easy way to locate these scripts for auditing purpose.
 This per se is not a bad thing.

-I personally havex been convinced that there is a better way to achieve that with a more elegant method.
+I personally have always thought there must be a better way to implement the good intentions with a more elegant method.
 My definition of being elegant is:

-*developers need to spend only minimum effort to manage grants and synonyms per project *the management of grants and synonyms are easily trackable *risk of revoking grants or dropping synonyms by mistake are at mininum level.
+*developers need to spend only minimum effort on managing grants and synonyms per project *the management of grants and synonyms are easily trackable *risk of revoking grants or dropping synonyms by mistake are at mininum level.